Former coal miner turns his life aroundOctober 18, 2016

 “The financial security is questionable,” Vires said about starting his own business, “But not having to work for someone else, I’m looking forward to being my own boss.”

-Learn more about the Displaced Coal Miners Training program.
+Learn more about the Displaced Coal Miner Training program.